India an Attractive Investment Destination after Slashing of Corporate Tax Rates

 Advisory, Auditing and Accounting, Corporate Finance, Tax

-Ashwani & Associates is an audit, tax, and consulting firm in India with four office in Delhi, Mumbai, Ludhiana, and Chandigarh.
-Their clients range from emerging entities to large corporations with billions of dollars as revenue which include privately held businesses, not-for-profit organisations, and publicly traded companies.
-They support a local, national and international client base.
+Ashwani & Associates is an audit, tax and consulting firm in India with three offices.
+Their clients range from emerging entities to large corporations with billions of dollars in revenue.
+They include privately held businesses, not-for-profit organisations and publicly traded companies.
+Ashwani & Associates supports a local, national and international client base.

 Published: International Taxation Newsletter, No. 12, Spring 2020 l Photo: Dmitry Rukhlenko - stock.adobe.com